alexeykuz-sys/MyRecipe-MS3/README.md

 -   The navbar should be easy to find and contain links to show all recipes.
 -   I should easily search recipes either by specific keywords or category: breakfast, lunch, or dinner.
 -   I should expect results to show underneath the search field.
--   I should expect to be able to open each recipe and see ingredients and cooking instructions.
+-   I should expect to be able to open each recipe and see ingredients and cooking instructionsshotsreie.

 #### As a returning visitor: